American alligator: Birds

-Water birds, such as herons and egrets, storks, waterfowl and large dabbling rails such as gallinules or coots, are taken when possible.
+Water birds, such as herons, egrets, storks, waterfowl and large dabbling rails such as gallinules or coots, are taken when possible.
 Occasionally, unwary adult birds are grabbed and eaten by American alligators, but most predation on bird species occurs with unsteady fledgling birds in late summer, as fledgling birds attempt to make their first flights near the water's edge.

 Fruit

 In 2013, American alligators and other crocodilians were reported to also eat fruit.
 Such behavior has been witnessed, as well as documented from stomach contents, with the American alligators eating such fruit as wild grapes, elderberries, and citrus fruits directly from the trees.
+Thirty-four families and 46 genera of plants were represented among seeds and fruits found in the stomach contents of American alligators.
 The discovery of this unexpected part of the American alligator diet further reveals that they may be responsible for spreading seeds from the fruit they consume across their habitat.

+Cooperative hunting

 Additionally, American alligators engage in what seems to be cooperative hunting.
+One observation of cooperative hunting techniques was where there are pushing American alligators and catching American alligators and they were observed taking turns in each position.
+Another observation said that about 60 American alligators gathered in an area and would form a semicircle with about half of them and would push the fish closer to the bank.
+Once one of the American alligators caught a fish another one would enter into its spot, and it would take the fish to the resting area.
+This was reported to have occurred two days in a row.

 In Florida and East Texas

-The diet of adult American alligators from central Florida lakes is dominated by fish, but the species is highly opportunistically based upon local availability.
+The diet of adult American alligators from central Florida lakes is dominated by fish, but the species is highly opportunistic based upon local availability.
 In Lake Griffin, fish made up 54% of the diet by weight, with catfish being most commonly consumed, while in Lake Apopka, fish made up 90% of the food and mostly shad were taken; in Lake Woodruff, the diet was 84% fish and largely consists of bass and sunfish.
 Unusually in these regions, reptiles and amphibians were the most important nonpiscivore prey, mostly turtles and water snakes.
 In southern Louisiana, crustaceans (largely crawfish and crabs) were found to be present in the southeastern American alligators, but largely absent in southwestern American alligators, which consumed a relatively high proportion of reptiles, although fish were the most recorded prey for adults, and adult males consumed a large portion of mammals.

 In East Texas, diets were diverse and adult American alligators took mammals, reptiles, amphibians, and invertebrates (e.g. snails) in often equal measure as they did fish.